• Skip to main content

 Find Trusted Contractors and Suppliers

 Half the battle with making a remodel go smoothly is finding the right people to work with.
 This can make or break your experience.
 Start by asking family, friends and neighbors for personal recommendations.
 If these aren’t available, make sure to do your internet research rather than just focusing on the price quoted.
-A supplier may be the cheapest, but if the job goes wrong because of them then it would be a costly mistake.
-Don’t leave all the supplier details to your builder either – build your own contracts list of specialist suppliers and you’ll be more informed.
+A supplier may be the cheapest, but if the job goes wrong because of them then it would be a costly mistake, which is exactly why you want to find a trusted professional like those at bkpatterson.co.nz, in order to ensure you get the best results.
+You can also choose to leave all the supplier details to your builder, or you could decide to build your own contracts list of specialist suppliers and you’ll be more informed.

 Choose Details Early